 This course is designed for those who have very little or no previous sailing experience, but wish to start formal training.
-If you wish to just get out on a boat for an experience, please take a look at our "First Experience" product.

 NOTE: If you already know how to "Head Up", "Bear Away", "Tack" and "Gybe", you may not need to take this course.
 More details are available at Which Class Is Right For Me

 No prerequisites required for this course.
 Although it would make you feel more comfortable on the water, you do not need to know how to swim.